parallel-markets/handbook/work/expenses.md

 ## Expense Reimbursement Requests

-Employees may request reimbursement for business-related expenses incurred in accordance with this policy by obtaining written approval from their manager and submitting all receipts and appropriate substantiating documentation as required by this policy to the People Ops team via [expenses@parallelmarkets.com](mailto:expenses@parallelmarkets.com).
+Employees may request reimbursement for business-related expenses incurred in accordance with this policy by obtaining written approval from their manager and submitting all receipts and appropriate substantiating documentation as required by this policy via our vendor Expensify.
+For instructions on how to access Expensify and submit expenses please reach out to [expenses@parallelmarkets.com](mailto:expenses@parallelmarkets.com).

 Submissions for expense reimbursement must include original receipts or other appropriate substantiating documentation for each expense showing: